-Traveller are Gerry Sheridan (lead vocals, guitar and keyboard) Brian Socha (Bass) and Simon Usher (Drums, Vocals and Piano)
+Traveller are Gerry Sheridan (lead vocals, guitar and keyboard), Simon Usher (Drums, Vocals and Piano) and Brian Socha (Bass).

-Simon had already had previous industry success with his old band Suburbia who coincidently were supported by Gerry’s band Midnight Swimmer at Edinburgh’s Bongo Club a few years previous.
+Simon had already had some previous success with his old band Suburbia who coincidently were supported by Gerry’s band Midnight Swimmer at Edinburgh’s Bongo Club a few years previous.
 Suburbia’s lead vocalist was Ainslie Henderson (BAFTA Award winner and Fame Academy Finalist).
 They were signed to a small independent label who were based in LA called City of Angels.
-They were the house band for a weekly BBC television show in London called Hype that was aired on BBC Choice for eighteen months with presenter Rick Adams.
-They travelled to New York for the BBC to film a Christmas episode and whilst out there, they met and worked briefly on one of their tracks called “Half” with renowned producer Tony Visconte.
-They then travelled to Los Angeles as part of a Demo arrangement deal for Capitol Records under Bill Silva Management and performed at an exclusive industry showcase gig in the famous Viper Rooms Venue on Sunset Boulevard.
-They released a track via EA games called “Always” for FIFA 2004 football game which was produced by Joe Barresi.
-The bands label unfortunately went bankrupt and not long afterwards in 2002, they decided to go their separate ways, but they are still very close friends to this day.
+They became the house band for a weekly BBC television show in London called Hype that was aired live on BBC Choice for eighteen months with presenter Rick Adams.
+As part of the shows Christmas episode, the band went to New York to perform live and work briefly on one of their tracks called “Half” with renowned Music Producer Tony Visconte.
+They were later invited to Los Angeles as part of a Demo arrangement deal under Capitol Records and Bill Silva Management to perform an exclusive industry showcase gig at the famous Viper Rooms Venue on Sunset Boulevard.
+Whilst in L.A, they also recorded and released a track for EA games called “Always” for FIFA 2004’s football game and which was produced by another well known Music Producer Joe Barresi.
+The bands label unfortunately went bankrupt and not long afterwards in 2002, they decided to take a break from music and go their separate ways, but they remain very close friends to this day.
 Simon then went onto performing with The Last September whose front man Pete Deane was one of the guitarists for Suburbia.
 He recorded drums for their album Volcano which was released independently.
 The band went onto support Nell Bryden throughout the Scottish leg of her UK tour in 2014.
-More recently Simon has recorded drums as a guest for Blue Rose Code and their latest EP release called Sunday featuring Robert Vincent on vocals.
+More recently Simon has recorded drums as a guest for Blue Rose Code and their EP titled Sunday featuring Robert Vincent on vocals.

-With their combined experience to date and diverse influences ranging from R.E.M, Crowded House, Bruce Springsteen, The Stereophonics, Decon Blue, Simon & Garfunkel, Pink Floyd, U2 and Radio Head to more recent artists such as Jack Savoretti, Noah Gundersen and Keith Urban, this Americana, contemporary country style blend of toe tapping acoustic rock with a bit of cinematic flare in between seems like the perfect collaboration.
+Traveller will be releasing their second EP featuring title track “Blank Page” in December 2020 and with their combined experience to date and diverse influences ranging from R.E.M, Crowded House, Bruce Springsteen, The Stereophonics, Decon Blue, Simon & Garfunkel, Pink Floyd, U2 and Radio Head to more recent artists such as Jack Savoretti, Noah Gundersen and Keith Urban, this Americana, contemporary country style blend of toe tapping acoustic rock with a bit of cinematic flare in between seems like the perfect collaboration for you to enjoy!